PM witness at significant Tauranga deed signing

 "I'm here simply to witness an incredibly important occasion for tangata whenua here and the people of Tauranga."

-Ardern was welcomed with a powhiri and waiata to 'Site A' of the civic precinct this morning.
-Tangata whenua and the Tauranga city council commissioners are sitting together to acknowledge the partnership being finalised today.
+Ardern was welcomed with a powhiri and waiata to 'Site A' of the civic precinct.
+Tangata whenua and the Tauranga city council commissioners sat together to acknowledge the partnership being finalised today.

-Ardern is accompanied by Labour MPs Stuart Nash, Tamati Coffey and Angie Warren-Clark.
+Ardern was accompanied by Labour MPs Stuart Nash, Tamati Coffey and Angie Warren-Clark.

 Commission chairwoman Anne Tolley said she was "honoured" Ardern could attend the signing of the deed.